immobiliare/fastify-sentry/README.md

 > [Fastify](https://www.fastify.io/) plugin that integrates [Sentry](https://sentry.io/) error reporting.

-Supports Fastify versions `>=3.0.0`.
+Sometimes errors happens, no matter how good our code is, and we may want to catch them and send to Sentry for analysis

-This plugin registers a default errorHandler that uses `Sentry` to report errors and also decorates the `fastify` instance with the `Sentry` object.
+This plugin aim to do just that!
+Plug, add your DNS and you're good to go!
+It standardize options and format payload, registers a default errorHandler that uses `Sentry` to report errors and also decorates the `fastify` instance with the `Sentry` object, and cleanup when the process exit.

+## Table of contents

 <!-- toc -->